VTCSec/vtcsec.org/sponsors.md

 TODO: Write blurbs about what sponsors have done for us.
 (Funding, GE's "Ghost Red CTF", etc.)

-TODO: Put up some info about how to become a sponsor.
+For information on how to become a sponsor, please contact us at [officers@vtcsec.org](mailto:officers@vtcsec.org).